Fountain Court Chambers is considered by many to be ‘the go-to set’ for banking and finance litigation.Legal 500, 2013

 Conflict of laws

 - David has been involved in several international commercial disputes raising issues of jurisdiction and choice of law.
 Many of the cases mentioned above featured jurisdiction and/or choice of law issues.
-Further recent examples have included an application to the English court for a stay of proceedings in favour of the courts of Uganda on forum non conveniens grounds, and an application to the Commercial Court for a stay of proceedings under the European judgments regulation in favour of the courts of Italy.
-David also has experience of disputes involving significant elements of foreign law.
+Further recent examples have included an application to the English court for a stay of proceedings in favour of the courts of Uganda on forum non conveniens grounds, and a number of applications to the Commercial Court for a stay of proceedings under the European judgments regulation and/or the Lugano Convention in favour of the courts of other European states.
+David also has experience of disputes involving significant elements of foreign law, and is used to working with experts on foreign law.

 - David has considerable experience in both institutional (ICC, LCIA) and ad hoc arbitrations, both as sole advocate and as a junior member of a team.
 He also has experience of arbitrations under bilateral investment treaties.